mariadb-operator/mariadb-operator/docs/GALERA.md

       kubernetesAuth:
         enabled: true
 ```
 This Kubernetes-native authentication mechanism eliminates the need for the operator to manage credentials, as it relies entirely on Kubernetes for this purpose.
-However, the drawback is that the agent requires cluster-wide permissions to impersonate `system:auth-delegator` and to create `TokenReviews`, which are cluster-scoped objects.
+However, the drawback is that the agent requires cluster-wide permissions to impersonate the [`system:auth-delegator`](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#other-component-roles) `ClusterRole` and to create `TokenReviews`, which are cluster-scoped objects.

 #### Basic authentication